Glamour (presentation): Design

 Many forms of architecture employ glamorous motifs to enhance the appearance of what may be otherwise mundane buildings.
 The Art Deco style is generally considered to be a glamorous one.

 Cinema

-The "Golden Age" of the glamour in Hollywood was the 1930s and 1940s, following the depression and its aftermath.
+The "Golden Age" of the glamour in Hollywood was the 1930s and 1940s, following the Great Depression and its aftermath.

 Hollywood studios presented their female stars in designer gowns and exquisite jewelry, both on screen and in carefully orchestrated occasions for publicity.
 Joan Crawford is quoted to have said, "I never go outside unless I look like Joan Crawford, the movie star."

 Photography was shot in rooms that had been specially painted to flatter the skin tone of the actors and actresses, and attention was paid to hair and clothes.
 Notably this was successfully done with: